reonZ/pf2e-dailies/README.md

 ## Scrolls/Wands

-Drop a spell is dropped in a spell slot, a temporary spell scroll/wand will be created with the appropriate hightened level directly in the character's inventory.
+Drop a spell in a spell slot, a temporary spell scroll/wand will be created with the appropriate hightened level directly in the character's inventory.

 ## Spells